jberthault/MIDILab/README.md

 See [this](https://github.com/orlp/dev-on-windows/wiki/Installing-GCC--&-MSYS2) guide for further information.

 On Linux, your favorite package manager should do the job as well.
+Just make sure you install the development version of these packages.

 However, I did not try other platforms (e.g. macOS).
 So any feedback would be appreciated.